tigrisdata/tigris-docs/docs/java/sync-client.md

-# Async Client Usage
+# Sync Client

 [![Maven Central](https://img.shields.io/maven-central/v/com.tigrisdata/tigris-client-java)](https://mvnrepository.com/artifact/com.tigrisdata/tigris-client)
 [![javadoc](https://javadoc.io/badge2/com.tigrisdata/tigris-client/javadoc.svg)](https://javadoc.io/doc/com.tigrisdata/tigris-client)

-In this section we will do a code walk through of how to use the Java async client library to build with the Tigris data platform.
+In this section we will do a code walk through of how to use the Java sync client library to build with Tigris.

 ## Client initialization